Season One, Episode Fourteen: “That Damn Donna Reed”

 RORY: Got it.

-— Bon Jovi is a US rock band variously characterized as glam metal, arena rock, pop rock, and heavy metal.
-It was formed in 1983 and named for its vocalist Jon Bon Jovi.
-Bon Jovi (the singer) has also had acting roles in film and on television shows like Sex and the City (1998-2004), Ally McBeal (1997-2002), and The West Wing (1999-2006).
+• Bon Jovi is a US rock band variously characterized as glam metal, arena rock, pop rock, and heavy metal.
+It was founded in 1983 and named for its vocalist Jon Bongiovi, known professionally as Jon Bon Jovi.
+Bongiovi has also had acting roles in film and on television shows like Sex and the City (1998-2004), Ally McBeal (1997-2002), and The West Wing (1999-2006).
 He was ranked among the “50 Most Beautiful People in the World” and named “Sexiest Rock Star” by People magazine in 1996 and 2000, respectively.

-— Bush is a British rock band formed in 1992.
-They became one of the most commercially successful rock groups of the 1990s, though mainly outside their country of origin; their debut album is certified 6x multi-platinum by the RIAA.
+• Bush is an British rock band formed in 1992.
+They became one of the most commercially successful rock groups of the 1990s, though mainly outside their country of origin; their debut album is certified 6x multi-platinum by the Recording Industry Association of America (RIAA).
 “One of the first bands to be described as post-grunge, Bush were labeled almost pejoratively as such” (Wikipedia) and were dismissed by some as Nirvana imitators.
+Though the band acknowledges Nirvana as a key influence, they maintain their style is their own.

-— Frank Sinatra (born Francis Sinatra, 1915-1998) was a US actor and singer ranked among the best-selling music artists of all time.
-Sinatra rose to fame in the 1940s, but by the early ’50s, his career was in decline as his teen “bobby-soxer” audience came of age and lost interest.
-“The Capitol years” refers to the revival of his career in the mid-1950s through early 1960s, when he was signed with Capitol Records.
-During this period, he recorded the albums In the Wee Small Hours (1955) and Songs for Swingin’ Lovers!
-(1956), two of his most major releases.
+• Frank Sinatra (born Francis Sinatra, 1915-1998) was a US actor and singer ranked among the best-selling music artists of all time.
+He rose to fame in the 1940s, but lost relevance in the early ’50s as his teen “bobby-soxer” audience matured and lost interest.
+“The Capitol years” refers to a period of revival that occurred in Sinatra’s career from 1953 to 1961, when he was signed to Capitol Records.
+During this time, he recorded In the Wee Small Hours (1955) and Songs for Swingin’ Lovers!
+(1956), two of his most noted releases.
+A compilation album titled The Capitol Years was released in 1990, coinciding with Sinatra’s 75th birthday.

 RORY: William Shatner.
 Is this the one where he sings “Tambourine Man”?